tchayen/red-otter/README.md

 A flexbox (think CSS or Yoga) layout engine that comes with its own TTF font parser, WebGPU-based text and UI renderer and a declarative UI API (think React).

+Using TypeScript/JavaScript you can create a fully interactive, browser-like layout that lives inside a `<canvas />`.

 #### Why is it useful?

 It's bold of you to assume I'd make something useful.

 #### When would I use it?

-If you are writing a JS/TS application and need to render a browser-grade UI somewhere where you don't have or don't want to have a browser DOM, this might be useful.
+If you are writing a TypeScript/JavaScript application and need to render a browser-grade UI somewhere where you don't have or don't want to have a browser DOM, this might be useful.
 Architecture is layered and modular so WebGPU renderer for instance can be replaced with WebGL, canvas or Skia based one if needed.

 #### Why retained mode?